giljr/c/README.md

 # c
 Styding c language

-Hi, This is all about :sparkles: c :sparkles:.
+Hi, This is all about c :sparkles:.

 Why c?